August 5-8, 2025 Boston College

 If traveling by train, the Amtrak Acela and Northeast Regional trains arrive at South Station.
 More information on the Amtrak website.

 Boston College is located on the border between the Brighton neighborhood of Boston and the Chestnut Hill neighborhood of Newton.
 It is accessible by public transit.
 The Green Line of the T has 3 branches that travel near campus.
 The B branch of the Green Line has a stop at Boston College’s campus.
 The C line has a stop at Cleveland Circle, and the D line has a stop at Reservoir Station.
-These stops are close to each other and are serviced by a BC shuttle bus, which will bring participants to main campus.
+Cleveland Circle and Reservoir stops are close to each other and are serviced by a BC shuttle bus, which will bring participants to main campus.

 Restaurants, cafes and resources right by the Boston College train stop: